 Freezing Instructions

-To freeze, place the uncooked salmon croquettes on a baking tray in the freezer just until firm, about 2 hours.
+- Freeze: Place the uncooked salmon croquettes on a baking sheet in the freezer until firm, about 2 hours.
 Transfer to a freezer bag or container.
-For best results wrap each croquette in plastic wrap before placing them in a freezable bag/container.
+For best results, wrap each croquette in plastic wrap before placing them in a freezable bag/container.

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kid-friendly inspiration on Pinterest and Instagram.